taejin5314/spotify-clone/README.md

 `firebase init`: Initiate the deployment.
 User can choose the options and directory. <br />
 `npm run build`: Build the project. <br />
-`firebase deploy`: Deployment.
+`firebase deploy`: Starting deployment.
 User can get a hosting url and project console url. <br />

 ## Project link